hafenkran/duckdb-bigquery/README.md

 ### `bigquery_execute` Function

-The `bigquery_execute` function enables you to execute arbitrary queries directly in BigQuery, including specialized functions or options which are unique to BigQuery.
-These queries can be expressed in native GoogleSQL and are executed without prior parsing or interpretation by DuckDB.
+The `bigquery_execute` function lets you run arbitrary queries directly in BigQuery in native Google SQL.
+These queries are executed without interpretation by DuckDB:

 ```sql
 D ATTACH 'project=my_gcp_project' as bq (TYPE bigquery);